Decentralised-Monsters/demons-scilla/claim/README.md

  * owner - current contract owner
  * pending_owner - new to-be contract owner
  * dmz - Tracks the current dmz contract.
+ * wallet - Tracks the current wallet to transfer dmz
  * blocks_for_rewards - Minimum blocks for get rewards.
  * rewards - Amount of rewards.
  * token_holder - Stores the blocknumber for acumulate rewards.